The Germaine Greer Archive currently fills 487 archive boxes (occupying 82 metres of shelf space) mainly documenting the period 1959-2010.

 The finding aids for the Greer Archive are available through the University of Melbourne Archives online catalogue.
 We recommend that researchers consult these for a better understanding of the content of the collection in order to request material.

 The Greer Archive is a restricted access collection.
-The collection is open to everyone but all researchers, both new and existing, need to be aware of the conditions under which access is granted.
+The archive is open to everyone but all researchers, both new and existing, need to be aware of the conditions under which access is granted.

 If you’re interested in the collection, here’s what you need to do:

 - First, contact Deputy Archivist, Suzanne Fairbanks, email@example.com to discuss your project and make an appointment to meet and sign a Deed of Undertaking.

 - Researchers are advised to read the University of Melbourne Archives Access Management Framework before meeting with the Archivist.
 This is a framework for exercising care, diligence and equity in providing access to all Archives collections, including the Greer Archive